northpolesec/santa/README.md

   used in macOS.
 The binaries in every OS update (and in some cases entire new versions) are therefore automatically allowed.
 This does not affect binaries from Apple's App Store, which use various certs that change regularly for common apps.
-Likewise, you cannot block Santa itself, and Santa uses a distinct separate cert than other Google apps.
+Likewise, you cannot block Santa itself.

 * Userland components validate each other: each of the userland components (the daemon, the GUI agent and the command-line utility) communicate with each